Laurie Haycock Makela: Walker Art Center

 After completing her studies at Cranbrook, Haycock Makela accepted a position as design director at the Walker Art Center in Minneapolis.
 In addition to designing artists catalogues and exhibition materials, she revamped the museum's institutional identity.
 In 1994, Haycock Makela commissioned type designer Matthew Carter to create a radically new display typeface for the museum, appropriately named Walker.
 The typeface was intended to break with modernist aesthetics to create an instantly recognizable identity for the museum, independent of a traditional logo.
 The font featured flexible ‘snap-on’ serifs that offered multiple typographic variations while maintaining a consistent visual image.
 During this period, Haycock Makela collaborated with Ellen Lupton to pen “Underground Matriarchy,” a fax discussion published in Eye Magazine.
 The article was important in defining the roles of women in design and forwarding a case for a feminist canon in design.
 Haycock Makela is noted for applying her talent as a visual communicator to raise awareness about issues related to women in design and to mentor other women designers.

 Cranbrook Academy of Art

-In 1996, the Makelas were invited to co-chair the 2-D graduate design program at Cranbrook after Katherine McCoy left the school.
+In 1996, the Makelas were invited to co-chair the 2-D graduate design program at Cranbrook after Katherine and Michael McCoy left the school.
 As co-chairs, the Makelas continued McCoy's legacy of innovation by focusing on visual and technological explorations that examined the roles of new media and digital print design.
 In a statement to prospective students they promised to create “new interplays between reader, writer, and text,” The couple also jointly ran their design studio, Words + Pictures for Business + Culture.
 Around this time, Haycock Makela experienced—and recovered—from a brain hemorrhage.
 In 1998, the Makelas, along with co-author Lewis Blackwell, published Whereishere, a print-website publication that upended traditional understanding of 2-D design.
 In 1999, P. Scott Makela suddenly died as a result of a rare infection.